EverestWorks/EverTerm/compile-linux.md

 ======================================

 To compile, you need:
-Linux OS with python fully setup (pip if you dont have the modules needed) Brain,
+Linux OS with python and pip installed and fully functional Brain,
 Hands,
-bash, zsh, whatever shell you use
+a functioning shell

 ======================================

-If you do not have the pyinstaller, install with the command:
+If you do not have the pyinstaller, install it with the command:
 `pip install pyinstaller`

 Once pyinstaller is ready, download the source with either `gh repo clone EverestWorks/EverTerm` (Alert me if it doesn't work)!
-If GH not installed, go to https://cli.github.com
+If GH is not installed, go to https://cli.github.com

 ======================================